KingCalzone/Outdated_WinPPPwn/README.md

 (edit Form1.cs and ensure 'enp0s3' is the correct interface for you to use if you encounter any problems).

+You can also manually update the exe this tool launches if a new version above PPPwn v1.7 is released, please refer to the comments i made in Form1.cs.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 All this tool basically does is some well needed automations for those of us without a Pi or Ethernet adapters :(...